xiaoyang-sde/knowledge-base/docs/computer-science/computer-systems/01-representing-manipulating-information.md

 Each bit is 0 or 1.
 By encoding or interpreting sets of bits in various ways, computers could represent and manipulate numbers, sets, strings, etc.

-Why bits?
-It's easy to store and could be transmitted reliably.

 ### Data Representations in C (x86-64)

-Each byte is 8 bits.

 - `char`: 1 byte
 - `short`: 2 bytes